abdelaziz321/Q-Blog/readme.md

 - Repository Pattern to split the database logic from the business logic.
 - Uploading  and manipulate images using `intervention/image`.
 - Upload post with many images as the body of the post.
+- Using `laravel-websocket` to create a simple real time chat application.
 - Unit testing [soon - contributions are welcomed].

 > If you are using **postman**, you can use the collection `./dev/requirements/Q-Blog.postman_collection.json`